gca-research-group/tee-compartimentalisation-study-case/README.md

 - The operation of the cloud-based attestation procedure discussed in the [attestablelauncher repository](https://github.com/CAMB-DSbD/attestablelauncher).
 - Some performance properties of compartments created on a Morello Board, using a library compartmentalisation tool.

-To explore these properties, we have implemented an **Enterprise Application Integration (EAI)** solution, also referred to as an **Integration Solution**, which operates within a trusted execution environment (TEE) on experimental Morello Board hardware.
+To explore these properties, we have implemented an **Enterprise Application Integration (EAI)** solution, also referred to as an **Integration Process**, which operates within a trusted execution environment (TEE) on experimental Morello Board hardware.

 In the implemented case study, a store offers a promotion to its customers: if a customer spends more than $150.00, they receive a ride home in an app-based car service, paid for by the store.
 This business strategy integrates the store’s operations with the transportation service, promoting sales and enhancing customer convenience through seamless digital service integration.
 The integration process is executed inside a TEE, demonstrating how secure communication and interaction between different digital services, running on distinct remote servers, can be achieved in a trusted environment.